State of the art debugging and verification tests for LoRaWAN® technology gateways and devices

 Supported Device Classes and LoRaWAN releases

 A very important use case of the RWC5020B is preparing for LoRaWAN certification at a test lab.
-The RWC5020B has comprehensive pre-compliance test procedures that are available for the following regions.
+The RWC5020B has comprehensive pre-compliance test procedures for LoRaWAN spec version 1.0.3 and 1.0.4.

 All operation of the RWC5020B can be controlled by a remote PC, using either Ethernet or RS232 control.
-A Python test library is available from MCCI to simplify test development.
+An open-source Python test library is available from MCCI to simplify test development.
 The library has been tested on Raspberry Pi 2 Linux systems, allowing for cost-effective deployment.

 Lots more information is available from RedwoodComm’s site: check the RWC5020B home page.

 For over 25 years, MCCI has been offering tools and software to engineers around the world.
 We’ve been doing LoRaWAN since 2016, and we are very actively involved in LoRaWAN deployments in New York City, Ithaca, NY, and in India.
 Our engineers have a deep practical understanding of LoRaWAN and the importance of good test equipment when solving real-world problems.
 We can arrange a demo via the web, or hands-on in person.